-You may receive a call from a company that claims to be Microsoft or another computer security company.
-They will tell you that there is a problem with your computer and offer to fix it for a fee.
-They may also ask for permission to take over control of your computer and, if you give them access, they will try to get hold of your personal details such as passwords and account details.
+Someone may call claiming to be from an electronics company, like Microsoft, Apple, or a local service.
+They’ll tell you there’s a problem with your computer, and offer to fix it for a fee.
+They may also ask to take control of your computer.
+If you give them access, they’ll try to find out personal information, like your passwords and account details.

 Post and email scams